rossnelson/notes/talk.md

 **Ross**

 That would be great.
 Lets read one last scripture, _Hebrews 10:24, 25_ just the first part of 25.
-This helps us to appreciate the education and support our meetings provide.

 > “Let us consider one another so as to incite to love and fine works, not
 > forsaking our meeting together.”